A questioning comma, a speaking exclamation point. Quve: Developing Thinking and Speaking Skills

 "Friend!
 What do you think about this part?"

-When Evie, the friend in the cube, speaks,
+When Evie, the friend in the Cube, speaks,

-And the moment he speaks out loud,
+And the moment she speaks out loud,

-his world transforms into a surprising "exclamation point (!)."
+the child's world transforms into a surprising "exclamation point (!)."

 Your child's first question teacher, who pauses and thinks, engages in conversation, and awakens with questions.